Methane Emissions: U.S. and International Mitigation Efforts

 Considerations for Congress

 Supporters of additional provisions to mitigate methane emissions argue reducing methane emissions presents a unique opportunity to mitigate climate change, as methane is a potent GHG with a relatively short atmospheric lifetime, meaning reductions can yield near-term climate benefits.
-Further, some stakeholders assert that methane emissions can be mitigated cost- effectively while reducing waste and increasing efficiency in sectors such as oil and gas, agriculture, and waste management.
+Further, some stakeholders assert that methane emissions can be mitigated cost-effectively while reducing waste and increasing efficiency in sectors such as oil and gas, agriculture, and waste management.
 Reducing methane can also improve air quality and public health by helping to lower ground-level ozone and other air pollutants linked to respiratory issues.

-Some Members have supported stricter methane controls under the Clean Air Act for landfills.
-As another example, EPA announced its intent to issue a proposed rule in 2025 to update emissions standards for solid waste landfills in order to mitigate methane.
-Whether the Trump Administration will continue this effort is to be determined.
-Congress might engage in oversight regarding Trump Administration plans regarding this rulemaking process.
-Congress may consider further actions to strengthen landfill methane regulations, such as codifying stricter standards or supporting state and local enforcement activities.
+In addition to regulatory approaches, Congress may evaluate options to strengthen or supplement methane mitigation efforts, such as codifying stricter standards or supporting state and local enforcement activities, or expanding financial incentives beyond those in the IRA.
 Expanding financial incentives beyond those in the IRA—such as grants or tax credits for methane capture in agriculture, oil and gas, and waste management—might further reduce emissions.
 In its oversight role, Congress could evaluate the impact of IRA-funded programs, such as those supporting alternative energy technologies and reduced reliance on natural gas in buildings, on methane and overall GHG reductions.
 Additionally, increased investments in methane detection and mitigation research could improve monitoring technologies and enhance emissions-reduction efforts.

 Some Members and stakeholders have expressed support for rescinding existing provisions to mitigate methane emissions.
 Some argue such policies impose unnecessary costs on businesses, particularly small and independent operators, and could lead to higher energy prices.
 Others contend technological advancements and market-driven solutions will reduce methane emissions without government intervention.
 Additionally, some argue that methane regulations place a disproportionate burden on the United States, potentially reducing competitiveness of U.S. industries while other major emitters like China and India have not established comparable requirements.

 Members in support of rescinding existing legislative provisions and policies have proposed various actions to roll back methane emissions mitigation efforts.
 Some Members have introduced legislation to repeal the methane emissions charge established under the IRA.
 Others have proposed delaying or modifying EPA regulations on landfill and oil- and gas-sector methane emissions.
 Congress may also consider limiting federal agency authority over methane regulations by restricting rulemaking powers or shifting oversight to state governments.
 Some Members have supported rolling back financial incentives for methane reduction, such as grants or tax credits for methane capture in agriculture, oil and gas, and waste management.
-Additionally, Congress may consider rescinding funding for methane detection and mitigation research or revising emissions reporting requirements for regulated industries.
-Some have also advocated for loosening compliance requirements for methane leak detection and repair programs, citing concerns about costs and feasibility for smaller operators.
-Others have pushed for exemptions or relaxed standards for certain sectors, such as agriculture or independent oil and gas producers, arguing that sector-specific flexibility is necessary.

 Congress may also explore withdrawing from the GMP.
-Congress may also consider how market- based approaches and international trade policies related to methane emissions affect U.S. industries and energy exports.
-In the context of liquefied natural gas (LNG) and methane emissions, some countries and trading blocs, including the EU, are considering methane performance standards for imported fossil fuels, which could affect U.S. LNG exports if they are required to meet stricter emissions reporting and reduction targets.132 As international markets
+Congress may also consider how market-based approaches and international trade policies related to methane emissions affect U.S. industries and energy exports.
+In the context of liquefied natural gas (LNG) and methane emissions, some countries and trading blocs, including the EU, are considering methane performance standards for imported fossil fuels, which could affect U.S. LNG exports if they are required to meet stricter emissions reporting and reduction targets.146 As international markets evolve, Congress may examine how data transparency and methane intensity requirements affect U.S. LNG production, trade, and emissions reduction efforts.147

 Appendix A. Legislation Pertaining to Methane Proposed in the 118th Congress